 Cross-border business payments help businesses grow faster and succeed in an increasingly complex global trade environment.
 There are several different ways to make payments across borders.
 Traditionally, this happens with the assistance of a bank, with little visibility into the process and high likelihood of markups or currency exchange differentials.
+In the shipping industry, this traditional process causes confusion and further delays that businesses cannot afford.

 Here’s a quick primer on cross-border payments and the benefits of being able to facilitate them smoothly.